mit-orcd/orcd-docs-edit/docs/software/R.md

 ## Pre-Installed R Modules

-There are currently a few different versions of R installed on our systems.
+There are currently a few different versions of R installed on Engaging.
 You can find these versions by running `module avail`.
 To use an R interactive environment, first load an R module, then enter `R`.

 ```bash
 module load r/4.2.2-x86_64